scepter914/autoware-architecture-proposal/sensing/radar_sensing_design.md

 ### RadarScan to Pointcloud2

-For convenient use of radar pointclouds within existing LiDAR packages, I suggest a `radar_scan_to_pointcloud2_convertor` package for conversion from `ros-perception/radar_msgs/msg/RadarScan.msg` to `sensor_msgs/msg/Pointcloud2.msg`.
+For convenient use of radar pointclouds within existing LiDAR packages, we suggest a `radar_scan_to_pointcloud2_convertor` package for conversion from `ros-perception/radar_msgs/msg/RadarScan.msg` to `sensor_msgs/msg/Pointcloud2.msg`.

 |            |           LiDAR package           |                 Radar package                 |
 | :--------: | :-------------------------------: | :-------------------------------------------: |